NatTuck/khoury-ntuck/courses/2018/01/cs4550/index.md

 Obviously, written text for something like a project report can also be plagarized.
 The standard rules for writing apply.

+**Lecture Notes**

+Lecture notes are *not* starter code, and should not be copied without attribution.
+As long as attribution is provided, there is no penalty for using code from the lecture notes.

 **Collaboration and Attribution:**

 Since it's not plagiarism if you provide attribution, as a special exception